Paris in January 2023 – Quick Guide by a Local

 After midnight, continue the New Year’s Eve festive fun during the first hours of January 1st.
 You can check how to celebrate the New Year in Paris here.

-Parisian Cabarets proposing a show on January 1st:
+Parisian Cabarets offering a show on January 1st:

 TIP: If you are unsure what is the best cabaret for you, check out our Parisian Cabarets Quick Guide